 Let us take note of the tremendous assurance of His promises; Ask… IT WILL BE GIVEN, Seek…YOU WILL FIND, Knock… IT WILL BE OPENED!
 The real beauty of these promises is “for EVERYONE that…”!
 How can we sit idle or find comfort in simply knowing Him from afar?
 How can we linger with such promises given?

 We live in a day of such apathy and ungodly contentment; where men and women hold the “knowledge” of God in a lukewarm and casual manner.
-We speak of salvation as a one -time event that having now been born again the work of God is complete and I can live my life with very little ongoing growth or development.
-We are content with remaining servants without any desire to grow from servants to friends with God.
+We speak of salvation as a one-time event that having now been born again the work of God is complete and I can live my life with very little ongoing growth or development.
+Are we content with remaining servants without any desire to grow from unenlightened servants to having intimate knowledge of God?

 Friendship with God requires obedience and hearing.
 It requires one who is coming to know the heart and the ways of God.
-It is a RELATIONSHIP that is ever growing and it necessitates change on my part.
+True relationships that are ever-growing necessitate change on our part.
 It requires a seeking and a desire to know HIM who is the ONE GREAT LOVE of the FATHER.

 *γνωρίζω gnōrizō; to make known; it is used here as an aorist verb.
 See John 17:26 where Jesus in speaking to His Father said “…I have declared unto them thy name, and will (continue to) declare it”

-To learn is to grow and to to grow is to live.
+To learn is to grow and to grow is to live.

 Related Post: Let Us Draw Near

 You must log in to post a comment.